 To help you along the way, I have made a food shopping list of the ingredients I always have in my kitchen (and that you will need to create these recipes), which you can access here.
 I have also made a list of my most used kitchen tools, which will allow you to get the best out of your cooking.

 The ‘Tweaks and Hacks‘ section will be little life hacks, legs up and everyday lifestyle tweaks that really helped me out of my fog.
-I want to share these with you, as I really believe that when battling with depression or anxiety, it is very important to take one small step at a time.
+I want to share these with you, as I really believe that when picking yourself up, it is very important to take one small step at a time.
 Here is a section of my blog that is dedicated to those small steps.

 The wealth of herbalism knowledge my mother has brought me up with is completely ingrained.
 As well as this, I have been self – studying herbalism and nutritional therapy for 4 years now, whilst learning about Ayurveda, macrobiotics and aromatherapy along the way.
 I spend a good 60% of my self study time experimenting and using ingredients and methods that I have read to be beneficial for ailments of all natures.
 Working at Lush Cosmetics for two and a half years gave me a huge knowledge of the benefits of essential oils, butters, balms, powders and herbs for body and mind.
 By the end of my time there, I could pick up any product in the shop, list the herbs and essential oils in the product and tell you the benefits that each ingredient will have on you, all off of the top of my head!